ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 1. an algorithm for encapsulating binary HTTP messages {{BINARY}} using Hybrid Public Key Encryption (HPKE; {{HPKE}}) to protect their contents,

-2. a method for forwarding these encapsulated messages between Clients and an Oblivious Gateway Resource through a trusted Oblivious Relay Resource using HTTP, and
+2. a method for forwarding Encapsulated Requests between Clients and an Oblivious Gateway Resource through a trusted Oblivious Relay Resource using HTTP, and

-3. requirements for how the Oblivious Gateway Resource handles encapsulated HTTP messages and produces encapsulated responses for the Client.
+3. requirements for how the Oblivious Gateway Resource handles Encapsulated Requests and produces Encapsulated Responses for the Client.

 The combination of encapsulation and relaying ensures that Oblivious Gateway Resource never sees the Client's IP address and the Oblivious Relay Resource never sees